ainneo/basic-git-workflow/README.md

 #### Feature — This technically is not a single branch because there can be tens, or even hundreds of outstanding feature branches at a given moment depending on the team size.
 Each feature branch represents a new chunk of code that will eventually be tested and added to the codebase.
   ##### The basic steps in this flow are as follows:
-    * Create a new branch from the develop branch and call it something like “feature-<describe feature
+    * Create new branch from develop branch and call it something... “feature-<describe feature
     here, or give it an ID>”
     * Work on your feature, committing to this feature branch
     * Test your feature